The WELL Standard is one of the world’s most popular healthy building programs around the world.

 CSL was designed to bridge the gap between nature and the built environment, seamlessly blending biophilic elements into its interior and fitting its exterior into the surrounding environment.

-ASID Headquarters, USA
+ASID Headquarters, USA (Platinum Certified)

 Located in Washington D.C., USA, the American Society of Interior Designers (ASID) headquarters office was the first project to be certified Platinum by both LEED and WELL v1.
 Demonstrating an exceptional dedication to both the environment and the health and safety of building occupants, ASID balanced energy efficiency and waste reduction with interior environmental conditions and wellness concerns.